 Storage gas prices

 The storage gas price captures the costs of covering one unit of storage in perpetuity, in SUI units.
 This price is set through governance proposals and is updated infrequently.
 The goal is to ensure Sui users pay for their use of on-chain data storage by depositing these fees into the storage fund and then redistributing these fees to future validators.
 In contrast to the computation gas price, storage prices are fixed and common for all transactions both within an epoch and across epochs until the storage price is updated.

 The is set exogenously through the governance proposal with the goal of targeting the off-chain dollar cost of data storage.
 In the long run, as the costs of storage fall due to technological improvements and the dollar price of the SUI token evolves, governance proposals will update the price in order to reflect the new dollar target price.

 Gas prices as a coordination mechanism

-Overall, users submitting transactions with computation gas prices at or close to the current epoch’s $ReferencePrice$ and storage gas prices at the targeted $StoragePrice$ face good user experience.
-Sui’s gas price mechanism provides end users with credible reference prices for submitting their transactions.
-By incentivizing validators to elicit their true reservation prices and honor these quotes, users can credibly assume their transactions will be processed in a timely manner.
+Overall, when you submit transactions with computation gas prices at or close to the current epoch and storage gas prices at the targeted , you have the best user experience.
+The Sui gas price mechanism provides you with credible reference prices for submitting your transactions.
+By incentivizing validators to elicit their true reservation prices and honor these quotes, you can credibly assume your transactions are processed in a timely manner.

-In the long run, Sui’s gas mechanism creates incentives for validators to optimize their hardware and operations.
-Validators who invest in becoming more efficient are able to honor lower gas prices and obtain a stake reward boost.
+In the long run, the Sui gas price mechanism creates incentives for validators to optimize their hardware and operations.
+Validators that invest in becoming more efficient are able to honor lower gas prices and obtain a stake reward boost.
 Sui validators are thus encouraged to innovate and improve the experience of end users.